-Arrows painted on the road
+Route Arrows painted on the road

-The routes are marked with colored arrows painted, generally, near the right edge of the road.
+The routes are marked with YELLOW colored arrows painted, generally, near the right edge of the road.
 The arrows show you which way to turn.

 There will usually be more than one arrow for each turn: one before the turn, one just before (at) the turn, and one after the turn.
 Once in a while (especially on long stretches without turns), there will an arrow pointing straight ahead to confirm you are on the right route.

-Due to local town ordinances, the first 31.4 miles of the 125 mile route will not have any road arrows or signs.
+Due to local town ordinances, the first 31.4 miles of the 125 mile route may not have any road arrows or signs.
 At mile 31.4, the 125 mile route will meet up and follow the 100 mile route.

-At times, there will be signs.
+Sometimes, at critical locations there will be signs.
 There might be signs and no arrows (some towns don’t let us paint arrows).